aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/animations/_index.md

 ---
-title: "Create an Animated 3D Scene in Java – Aspose.3D Tutorial"
+title: "Keyframe Animation Tutorial – Animated 3D Scene in Java"
-linktitle: "Create an Animated 3D Scene in Java – Aspose.3D Tutorial"
+linktitle: "Keyframe Animation Tutorial – Animated 3D Scene in Java"
 second_title: Aspose.3D Java API
-description: "Learn how to create an animated 3D scene in Java with Aspose.3D, covering keyframe animation, set animation duration, multiple object animation, and export animated FBX files."
+description: "Learn the keyframe animation tutorial for creating animated 3D scenes in Java with Aspose.3D, covering set animation duration, multiple object animation, and exporting animated FBX files."
 weight: 20
 url: /java/animations/
-date: 2026-02-09
+date: 2026-05-04
+keywords:
+- keyframe animation tutorial
+- set animation duration
+- multiple object animation
+- create animated 3d scene
+- add animation properties
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Create an Animated 3D Scene in Java
+# Keyframe Animation Tutorial – Create an Animated 3D Scene in Java

 ## Introduction

-If you’re looking to **how to animate 3d** in a Java application, you’ve come to the right place.
-In this Aspose.3D for Java tutorial series we’ll walk you through everything you need to build an **animated 3D scene**, add motion, life, and cinematic flair to your 3‑D projects.
-Whether you’re developing a game, a product visualizer, or an interactive simulation, mastering animation—and knowing how to **export animated FBX** files—gives you the edge to deliver compelling user experiences.
+If you’re looking to **animate 3D Java** applications, you’ve come to the right place.
+In this Aspose.3D for Java tutorial series we’ll walk you through everything you need to build a **keyframe animation tutorial**, add motion, life, and cinematic flair to your 3‑D projects.
+Whether you’re developing a game, a product visualizer, or an interactive simulation, mastering **keyframe animation** and knowing how to **export animated FBX** files gives you the edge to deliver compelling user experiences.

 ## Quick Answers
 - **What is the first step to animate 3D in Java?** Import the Aspose.3D library and create a `Scene` object.